West Yellowstone, Montana: Media

 Three radio stations are licensed in West Yellowstone.
 KWYS (AM), broadcasting at 920 kHz and locally owned by Radio West, LLC, plays an oldies format.
 The FM station KEZQ plays soft adult contemporary music.
 KPWY is a religious radio station.

 Infrastructure

 Layout

 The D Parkway road roughly separates the town into residential and commercial areas.
 South of D Parkway is mainly a business/commercial area, while northward is a residential area of homes and apartments.
 The area north of D Parkway is known to locals as the "Madison Addition".

 Transportation

 The West Yellowstone Airport, a mainly summer-operating airport, is to the north of town.

 U.S. Route 20 and U.S. Route 191 pass through the town.

 The Union Pacific Railroad historically operated the Butte Special (29/30), which linked with a coordinated train, the Yellowstone Special (35/36), which ran from Pocatello, Idaho to West Yellowstone.
 The two trains ran linked from Pocatello to Idaho Falls, where the latter train split off for West Yellowstone.
 Service ended in 1971.

+Medical services

+As of 1972 the community has its own ambulance, and the nearest medical centers were in Ashton, Idaho and Bozeman, Montana, 60 mi and 90 mi away, respectively.